 - This symbol means: A written confirmation must be provided.
 Next to this symbol also documents are listed that can be used as evidence.
-All (also digital) control and documentation systems, which proof that the requirements are fulfilled, can be used. - Q This symbol means: For criteria with this symbol, the separate document Explanations to the Guideline Agriculture Poultry Production contains interpretation aids and suggestions as of 01.03.2024.
+All (also digital) control and documentation systems, which proof that the requirements are fulfilled, can be used. - Q This symbol means: For criteria with this symbol, the separate document Explanations to the Guideline Agriculture Poultry Production/Breeding Poultry contains interpretation aids and suggestions.
 It is possible that since then explanations to further criteria have been added.

-References to other chapters in the guideline are marked with $\Rightarrow$ .
+References to other chapters in the guideline are marked with \Rightarrow .